U.S. senator to hold EV battery hearing if GOP takes control | Headlines

 - United States

-U.S. Senator Lindsey Graham on Wednesday said he will hold a hearing on electric vehicle batteries and sourcing issues if Republicans take control after the November elections.
-Graham, who would be Budget Committee chair under GOP control, said the hearing would look at the impact on automakers on the shift to EVs.
+U.S. Republican Senator Lindsey Graham on Wednesday said he will hold a hearing on electric vehicle batteries and sourcing issues if his party takes control after the November midterm elections.
+Graham, who would be Budget Committee chair under GOP control, said the hearing would look at the impact of the shift to EVs on automakers and the oil industry.

 "Where do the battery parts come from?
 Where do the raw materials come from?"
-Graham asked at an event to mark BMW's $1.7 billion EV investment.
+Graham asked at an event to mark BMW's $1.7 billion EV investment in South Carolina.
 "Batteries become the new oil," he added.
+"South Carolina's going to become the Detroit of batteries."
+Graham said he wants "the car companies to come to Congress and say, 'Here's where we're going, here's why we're going there, here's what we need from you to be competitive in this space.'"

+Automakers including BMW have raised concerns that a law approved in August restructuring the $7,500 EV tax credit makes nearly all companies ineligible.
+The new law includes raising the percentage of battery components that must originate from North America based on value.
+It also disallows batteries with any Chinese components after 2023.

+Graham said the United States will never be able to make batteries entirely domestically.
+"We're going to have to sit down with the Chinese," Graham said, saying the law needs to be revised.
+"It can be a win-win."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)